 POLICY TITLE: Carnegie Mellon University Student Immunization Policy

-DATE OF ISSUANCE: This policy was approved by the Presidentís Council on February 28, 2003.
+DATE OF ISSUANCE: This policy was approved by the Presidentís Council on March 5, 2014.

-Requirements for All Full-Time
+Immunization Requirements for Students

-for Students Residing in
+Additional Requirements for Students Residing in University Housing

 Request for Waiver

 ∑ A student may request a waiver from any vaccination for medical reasons or if vaccination conflicts with personal or religious beliefs by contacting UHS.† If an outbreak of contagious disease occurs, the university reserves the right to ask students who have not been vaccinated against that disease to leave campus until the outbreak is over.

 ∑ Students with an increased risk of exposure to tuberculosis are expected to comply with screening requirements as set forth by UHS and informed by recommendations of the World Health Organization and Centers for Disease Control.†